 Irrespective of whether bird flu is present in the UK, there is a longstanding legal requirement to register with the Government if you keep a total of 50 or more gamebirds or other poultry (all bird keepers with flocks of any size are required to register in Northern Ireland).
 This applies even if your premises are only stocked for part of the year.
-You can register via these links in England, in Scotland, in Wales, or in <a href="Northern Ireland.
+You can register via these links in England, in Scotland, in Wales, or in .
 You are also required to notify APHA or DAERA within one month of any significant change in your details. (e.g. average number birds kept, change of contact details or change in trading name.)
 Keepers with less than 50 birds are encouraged to register voluntarily as this will aid disease control efforts during an outbreak and allow direct communication, if necessary.
-In this context gamebirds in release pens for the purpose of release into the wild qualify as kept birds.